Inviting Applications Now for September 2020

 Is Harrow School Online for me?

-Harrow School Online is for girls and boys worldwide aged 16 and over, who have strong English skills and who are looking for a prestigious, high-quality international education that can fit around their lifestyle.
-While anyone who has strong English skills and wishes to pursue their international A Levels at a premium school can apply, Harrow School Online could work particularly well for the following kinds of pupils:
+Harrow School Online is for ambitious girls and boys worldwide aged 16 - 18 who are looking for a prestigious, high-quality British education that can fit around their lifestyle.

 What are Harrow School Online’s term dates?